Variables

 You can find the email address based on a variable in the test step.
 Now your test is free of duplicate registration email problems every time you run it.

 Most of the registration processes require opening the verification email and confirming the address.
-With the BugBug inbox, you can open an email, automatically confirm it as a test step, and complete the process without using third-party providers.
+With the BugBug Testing Inbox, you can open an email, automatically confirm it as a test step, and complete the process without using third-party providers.
 When you reach the moment of providing an email in the test steps, just copy the email address by an icon.
 Submit the form and open our inbox in a different tab by clicking the "open inbox" button.
 Do not stop the recording.
 Opening a new tab will be recorded and required.

 In a new tab, you will see an inbox created specifically for an email address you used in the previous steps.
 Wait for a confirmation email.
-The inbox refreshes automatically, so there is no need to do it manually.

 The BugBug inbox only saves emails for 10 minutes.
 After that time, all emails will be removed.